Taken (film)

 Taken is a 2008 English-language French action-thriller film directed by Pierre Morel and written by Luc Besson and Robert Mark Kamen.
 It stars Liam Neeson, Maggie Grace, Leland Orser, Jon Gries, David Warshofsky, Katie Cassidy, Holly Valance and Famke Janssen.
-In the film, Bryan Mills, an ex-CIA officer, sets out to track down his teenage daughter Kim and her best friend Amanda after they are kidnapped by Albanian human traffickers while on vacation in France.
+In the film, Bryan Mills, an ex-CIA officer, sets out to track down his teenage daughter Kim and her best friend Amanda after they are kidnapped by Albanian sex traffickers while on vacation in France.

 Taken was released in France on February 27, 2008.
 The film received mixed reviews from critics, and was a financial success, grossing $226 million against a $25 million budget.
 Numerous media outlets cited the film as a turning point in Neeson's career that redefined him as an action star.
 It also launched a franchise, consisting of two sequels and a television series.

 Plot

 Former Green Beret and retired CIA officer Bryan Mills attempts to build a closer relationship with his 17-year-old daughter, Kim, who lives with her mother, Lenore, and her wealthy step-father, Stuart.
 While overseeing security at a concert for pop star Sheerah, Bryan saves her from a knife-wielding attacker.
 Sheerah gratefully offers to have her vocal coach assess Kim, an aspiring singer.
-Meanwhile, Kim needs Bryan's written permission to visit Paris with her friend, Amanda.
+Meanwhile, Kim asks Bryan for permission to visit Paris with her friend, Amanda.
 Though concerned about Kim's safety, Bryan, pressured by Lenore, reluctantly agrees.
 At the airport, Bryan learns that Kim and Amanda are actually planning to follow U2 during their European tour.

-Upon arriving at Charles de Gaulle Airport, Kim and Amanda meet Peter, who offers to share a taxi.
-Kim and Amanda arrive at her cousins' apartment, where Kim unexpectedly finds that they are vacationing in Spain.
+Upon arriving at Charles de Gaulle Airport, Kim and Amanda meet Peter, who drives them to Amanda's cousins' apartment.
+There, Amanda tells Peter that her cousins are in Madrid and that they are staying there alone, a fact she hid from Kim.
+After they part, Peter then makes a phone call, passing along information about the girls.
 While talking with Bryan on her cell phone, Kim sees men entering the apartment and abducting Amanda.
 Upon instructions from her father, Kim yells out her captor's descriptions as she is taken.
 Bryan tells the kidnappers that he will avoid pursuing them if they release Kim, but threatens them with death if they fail to comply.
-The listener only replies, "good luck," and terminates the call.
-Bryan's former colleague, Sam, deduces the kidnappers belong to an Albanian sex trafficking ring and identifies the recorded voice as mob boss, Marko Hoxha.
-Based on previous abductions, Kim must be found within 96 hours or be lost forever.
+The listener only replies, "good luck", and terminates the call.
+Bryan's former colleague, Sam, deduces the kidnappers belong to an Albanian sex trafficking ring, and identifies the recorded voice as its boss Marko Hoxha.
+Based on previous abductions, if Kim is not found within 96 hours, it is not likely Bryan will find her again.